extension-dev/include_notebook_docs/README.md

 ### Configuring Resources and Environment Variables for Workspaces

-Each Workspace also comes with configurable environment variables and resources.
+Each Workspace also comes with configurable environment variables and database connections.
 These environment variables can include sensitive data like API keys or common configuration setups repeated across notebooks.
-Resources are integrations into your systems like your Postgres database.
+Database connections are integrations into your systems like your Postgres database.

 Configure these variables and resources by first clicking on the three dots next to the workspace name.
 And then navigate to the "Environment Variables" or "Database" tab.